Population and statistical information

 In the five year sites assessment listing, which is available below to download, the larger sites (10 units and over) are detailed individually, and summary totals are provided for the smaller sites (under 10 units).
 A site specific list detailing all housing commitments contained within the full housing trajectory listing is available from the Planning Policy team by e-mailing firstname.lastname@example.org

-Additional sites may come forward – sites are being assessed and published for consultation as part of the Site Specific Allocations DPD process.
-The results of the consultation will then be reviewed before any allocation of sites.
+Additional sites may come forward – sites have been assessed and published for consultation as part of the Site Specific Allocations DPD process within the Local Plan Part 2, most recently during December 2014/January 2015.
+As in previous consultations, the representations received will then be reviewed before any allocation of sites.
 Planning applications will be considered and determined having regard to the NPPF, Development Plan policies and other material considerations.

 How do you rate this information / service?